OUR VALUE

 ADDITION

-As a major employer and purchaser of goods and services, Rössing makes a significant annual contribution to economic development in the Erongo region and to Namibia as a whole.
+As a major employer and purchaser of goods and services, Rössing made a significant annual contribution to economic development in the Erongo Region and to Namibia at large.

-As with previous reporting years, most of the procurement expenditure was on Namibian-registered suppliers.
-Rössing’s spend on local suppliers amounted to N$2.54 billion during 2022 (2021: N$2.25 billion), accounting for 74 per cent of our total procurement expenditure.
-The continued high percentage local spend reflects the company’s confidence to procure locally.
-N$386 million was spent on South African suppliers, representing 11 per cent of our procurement expenditure, while N$501 million was spent on international suppliers, representing 15 per cent of our total expenditure.
+As during the previous reporting years, most of the procurement expenditure was on Namibian-registered suppliers.
+Rössing’s spend with local suppliers amounted to N$2.86 billion during 2023 (2022: N$2.54 billion), accounting for 74% of our total procurement expenditure.
+The continued high percentage of local spend reflects the company’s confidence in procuring locally.
+N$487 million was spent with South African suppliers, representing 12% of our procurement expenditure, while we spent N$531 million with international suppliers, representing 14% of our total expenditure.

-Rössing remains committed to supporting local suppliers, including spending on developing SMEs.
-The bulk of the Namibian spend remains in the Erongo (35 per cent) and Khomas (52 per cent) regions.
-Spend in other regions of Namibia amounted to 13 per cent, with the highest spend in the northern region due to the current Supply of Sulphuric Acid agreement with Dundee Precious Metals in Tsumeb.
+Rössing remains committed to supporting local suppliers, including spend on developing small and medium-sized enterprises (“SMEs”).
+The bulk of the Namibian spend remains in the Erongo (41%) and Khomas (50%) Regions.
+Spend in other regions of Namibia amounted to 9%, with the highest spend in the northern region due to the current Supply of Sulphuric Acid agreement with Dundee Precious Metals in Tsumeb.

 Preferential procurement and enterprise development

-In the below-N$250,000 spend category, N$518 million (2021: N$474 million) was generated in Namibia, of which 68% came from suppliers with majority Namibian ownership, while 83% was from suppliers that employ 75% or more Namibians in their workforce.
+In the below N$250,000 spend category, N$594 million (2022: N$518 million) was made in Namibia, of which 67% came from suppliers with majority Namibian ownership, while 80% were from suppliers that employ 75% or more Namibians in their workforce.

-During the reporting period, we purchased N$110 million (2021: N$86 million) worth of goods and services from previously disadvantaged Namibians and local small and medium-sized enterprises
+During the reporting period, we purchased N$140 million (2022: N$110 million) worth of goods and services from previously disadvantaged Namibians and local SMEs.

 Summary of Rössing Uranium’s value addition

 In addition, we make significant payments to our suppliers for goods and services, both locally and nationally.
-The graphs below highlight some of the key socio-economic contributions we have made to Namibia over the last five years (2018 to 2022).
+The tables and graphs below highlight some of the key socio-economic contributions we have made to Namibia over the last five years, 2019 to 2023.